 1. You will not be told what accommodation you have got until you have received your confirmation email from your university.

 2. Ikea is your best friend.
 It took me one trip to this wonderful store to buy most things that I needed for the kitchen and bathroom.
-Don’t get me wrong, I am that typical girl that likes picking up little bits and bobs for my room, however, the main bulk of my university shopping was completed in Ikea.
+Don’t get me wrong, I am that typical girl that likes picking up little bits and bobs for my room from independent shops, however, the main bulk of my university shopping was completed in Ikea.

 3. Buy storage boxes as soon as you have got your accommodation acceptance email.
 This way, you can start popping little bits into the boxes rather than cluttering up your bedroom or house.
 You can pick these up from most supermarkets or budget retailers.

 4. Check what hob your halls has.
 My accommodation was pretty new and had induction hobs, which mean that only induction pans would work on them.
 Quite a few of my friends bought normal pans that did not work.

 5. You will need two of everything in your kitchen, well not everything.
 For example, I bought two forks, knives, plates, cups, mugs etc. This will be useful if a friend decides to visit or if you break an item.